Back to BlogGuide

 Most of the time: Compressify

-I throw 50–150 images at it at once when I’m updating a site.
-Takes 1–4 minutes total.
-Nothing leaves my device, no account needed.
+I throw 50–150 images at it when updating a site.
+1–4 minutes total.
+Nothing leaves my device.

-• Command line: cwebp or sharp in scripts
+• Command line: cwebp (Google's tool) or sharp in Node

 <img src="/photo.webp" alt="..." loading="lazy" />